 Most automations are richer when ARC can remember something.
 How many wrong codes were entered?
 Which letters are on the readers?
 Is the secret door open?
 Variables and constants give a game a small memory and a little math, so automations can count, compare, and react.

-Both live in the Editor: open your game and find Variables and Constants alongside the Automations and Scenes areas.
-They’re game-scoped — each belongs to one game and is available to that game’s automations and scenes.
+Both live in the Editor: open your game, go to the Logic tab, and switch to its Variables or Constants sub-tab — they sit alongside Automations and Scenes.
+They’re game-scoped: each belongs to one game and is available to that game’s automations and scenes.

 Variables